 26300 Crenshaw Blvd., Palos Verdes Peninsula, CA 90274

-The South Coast Botanic Garden is open every day from 9:00 am to 5:00 pm (closed on Christmas Day).
+The South Coast Botanic Garden is open every day of the year except for Christmas Day.
 The Garden is known as “The Jewel of the Peninsula.”
 Within the Garden’s 87 acres, you’ll find more than 2,500 different plant species and more than 200 different bird species are sighted here each year.
 Take a leisurely stroll and enjoy the Dahlia Garden, the Mediterranean Garden, the Herb Garden, Japanese Garden/Koi Pond, and more.
 Additionally, The Garden for the Senses allows visitors to “enjoy plants and flowers by smell, touch, sound, and sight.”
 Be sure to visit the Children’s Garden and Children’s Discovery Garden which is “developed around nursery rhymes with plants to match the stories.”
 The South Coast Botanic Garden hosts special events throughout the year.
-Admission is $9 for adults (13-61), $6 for those 62 and older, $6 for students, $4 for children (5-12), and children 4 and younger are free.
+Admission is $15 for adults (13-61), $11 for those 62 and older, $11 for students, $5 for children (5-12), and children 4 and younger are free.
+Currently, the Garden is open daily from 8:00 am to 8:00 pm.
+Advance reservations are required, and face masks must be worn.

 The Getty Villa